As the Jubilee Tour continues, Kate and William’s first full day in Kuala Lumpur began with a visit to As-syakirin Mosque.

 The crowds were large, some people waiting for hours to see the young Royals.

-Another look at the enormous crowds as Kate and William arrive.
+Another look at the enormous crowds as Kate and William arrived.

 Kate and William beginning the walkabout.